The oil operation historically included:

 - Identification of contaminants, including dump sites and cleanup of those contaminants.

 - Removal of existing concrete stockpiles.

-Although oil operations on Banning Ranch have existed for decades, most of the wells are now capped, sealed and abandoned.
+Although oil operations on the land have existed for decades, most of the wells are now capped, sealed, and abandoned.
 Plants and wildlife are in the process of recovering and the transformation of an industrial landscape into a thriving ecosystem continues, providing an excellent example of nature’s biodiversity and its resilience.

-Upon acquisition of the surface development rights of the property, the Conservancy’s first imperative will be to consult with the oil field operator on cleaning up the remaining oil field toxins.
-Overall the contamination on the Upland mesas is light, nonhazardous and perfectly suited to open space remediation methods that involve aerating and oxygenating the soil to encourage the growth of indigenous hydrocarbon reducing bacteria.
+Overall the contamination on the upland mesas is light, nonhazardous and perfectly suited to open space remediation methods that involve aerating and oxygenating the soil to encourage the growth of indigenous hydrocarbon reducing bacteria.

-Open space remediation is the ideal solution for Banning Ranch.
+Open space remediation is the ideal solution for the land.
 It utilizes native plants and natural forms of bioremediation to restore, preserve and protect virtually all of the land as it now exists.
-As a coastal nature preserve and park, Banning Ranch would be the final link in the grandly imagined Orange Coast River Park, an ecological masterpiece for Orange County and a dream come true for generations of Californians.
+As a coastal nature preserve and park, the Randall Preserve would be the final link in the imagined 1,000 acre network of natural and coastal lands.